 The Kingdom of Armenia briefly became an empire under Tigranes the Great in the final century BCE.
 At its height, the Empire covered present day Armenia, parts of Georgia and Azerbaijan, Iran and Iraq, and stretched southwest across Turkey to Syria and the Mediterranean Sea.
 Tigranes was eventually conquered by Rome, however, in 55 BC and his former Kingdom would spend the next 500 years as a contested border province between Rome and the successive Middle Eastern empires.
 Because of Tigranes’ ambitious expansion, however, ethnic Armenians migrated throughout the area, most notably the region of Cilicia on the coast of the Mediterranean in what is today south eastern Turkey.

 In the late Roman period, Armenia became the first country in the world to formally adopt Christianity as its state religion when King Tiridates III of Armenia converted in 301 AD.
 This predated the Roman religious tolerance edicts from Galerius and Constantine by 10 and 12 years respectively.
-That Armenia was first and that it managed to retain its Christianity throughout the centuries despite being surrounded by majority Muslim populations is a key element to the Armenian identity today.
-The Armenian Orthodox Church remains a major cultural influence among the Armenian people.
+That Armenia was first and that it managed to retain its Christianity throughout the centuries despite being surrounded by majority Muslim populations is a key element to Armenian identity today.
+The Armenian Apostolic Church remains a major cultural influence among the Armenian people.
 Churches are found across the globe wherever the people reside.

 The rise of the Arab states eventually led to the Byzantine-Arab wars, which ravaged the Armenian homelands.
 In the chaos, the Armenians united under Ashot I in the 9th century and fought the Emirs.
 Although full independence was not achieved, Ashot was crowned king and granted considerable autonomy which he used to expand his lands and revitalize the Armenian economy and culture from 862-890 AD.